hbctraining/variant_analysis/lessons/00_intro_to_variant_calling.md

 </p>

-*  Variant calling also supports agricultural research aimed at developing resilient crop varieties well-suited for future conditions.
-By pinpointing variants that confer traits like drought tolerance or increased nutrient uptake, scientists can guide plant breeding efforts
+*  Variant calling also supports agricultural research aimed at developing resilient crop varieties which are well-suited for specific environmental conditions.
+By pinpointing variants that confer traits like drought tolerance or increased nutrient uptake, scientists can guide plant breeding efforts.

 <p align="center">
 <img src="../img/agriculture.png" width="300"> <br>
   Image source: Wei X, et al, Nature Comm 2015
 </p>

-* In medicine, precisely identifying variants through a process called variant calling allows clinicians to gain insights into disease.
+* In medicine, the ability to precisely identify variants allows clinicians to gain insights into disease.
 Variant calling can reveal pathogenic mutations underlying monogenic disorders or highlight risk factors for complex multi-factorial diseases.
 This genomic information empowers precision approaches to diagnosis and treatment. **This area of genomic variation is the focus of this workshop.**

 <p align="center">
 <img src="../img/snips.png" width="450">